 The above-ground parts of the plant, dried.

-Skullcap is a comforting herb, traditionally used to alleviate nervous tension and exhaustion.
+Skullcap is a comforting herb.
 It is used to promote emotional wellbeing and relaxation during times of occasional distress.